Pre Bending Plate

 Side rolls are positioned to the right and left of the bottom roll and on their own axes.
 The independent axis of each roll helps make a perfect bend.
 The back-side roll (at the far side of the feeding point) also functions as a back-gauge to square the profile for proper alignment which eliminates the need for someone to assist the operator.

-The profile is kept square without slipping during both pre-bending and rolling because of the constant secure clamping of top and bottom rolls.
+The profile is kept square without slipping during both pre-bending and rolling because of the constant secure clamping of the top and bottom rolls.

 Four-roll machines do not require the operator to remove, flip, and then try to square the plate a second time after pre-bending.
 Profiles can be rolled to the required diameter immediately following pre-bending because the material can be kept in the machine.